20hertz/TimeBurn/README.md

   These shared components use wheel pickers for selecting minutes and seconds.
 The active duration picker disallows 0 seconds, while the rest time picker allows 0 seconds.

 - **Navigation:**
-  Upon saving a timer, the app navigates directly to the timer’s view rather than simply dismissing the form.
+  Upon saving a timer, the app navigates directly to the timer's view rather than simply dismissing the form.

 ---